Mizo people: Departure from China

 The original Tibeto-Burman ancestors of the Mizos are estimated to have originally settled in the Gobi Desert and northeast of Tibet.

 The ancestors of the Mizos and other Tibeto-Burman groups are identified as the Qiang (羌 (Qiāng, Ch'iang)).
 The Qiang were said to have been established in the western areas of Sichuan, Shanxi and Gansu.
 They were neighbours to the Shang dynasty, where their diplomacy was characterised as warlike, consisting of raids, looting and kidnapping for human sacrifice.
-One branch travelled south towards Burma and formed the modern Tiobeto-Burman groups.
+One branch travelled south towards Burma and formed the modern Tibeto-Burman groups.
 Vumson argues that the Tanguts formed from the Qiang people were forced southwards by Chinese expansion at an early stage.
 This was argued as of the Tibeto-Burman languages, only Tibetans maintained a written script, indicating that civilisation did not penetrate them before around the time of the Zhou dynasty.
 The absence of the influence of Buddhism indicates that by the first century AD, the Tibeto-Burman ancestors of the Mizos had shifted their villages away from its influence.

 In analysing Chinese history, Verghese and Thanzawna argue that based on religious beliefs of the Mizos, there was a lot in common with the Huns, Saks, Scythians and other slaves who were made to work on the Great Wall.
 The legend of a Mizo written language on scripture being devoured by a dog is likened to the possibility of referring to the destruction and burnings of scrolls, books and documents recorded on bamboo and palm leaves as ordered by Emperor Qin Shi Huang.
 K.S.
 Latourette states that the Chinese in their early dynasties believed in spirits in nature such as rivers, mountains, stars and other natural objects.
 They further believed that there were two souls, one in the flesh and another ascended higher.
-The Tartars during this period believed in a God known as Nagitay who watches over children cattle and Crops.
+The Tartars during this period believed in a God known as Nagitay who watches over children, cattle, and crops.
 Verghese and Thanzawna argue that Nagitay and Pathian are similar as being a one true God with dominion over earth but not interfering in mortal lives.
 The Mizo people also traditionally believed in two souls (Thlarau).
 Mizo animism believed in the prevalence of spirits in natural objects and an afterlife known as mitthi khua and pialrâl.
 Hence, due to these similarities, it is argued that the Tibeto-Burman ancestors of the Mizos had contact with the Huns and Tartars to develop such religious beliefs.